cheuktingli/psitip/README.rst

 Author: Cheuk Ting Li ( https://www.ie.cuhk.edu.hk/people/ctli.shtml ).
 The source code of Psitip is released under the GNU General Public License v3.0 ( https://www.gnu.org/licenses/gpl-3.0.html ).
 The author would like to thank Raymond W. Yeung and Chandra Nair for their invaluable comments.

-The deduction system in Psitip is based on the concept of existential information inequalities in:
+The working principle of Psitip (existential information inequalities) is described in the following article:

 - \C. T. Li, "An Automated Theorem Proving Framework for Information-Theoretic Results," arXiv preprint, available: https://arxiv.org/pdf/2101.12370.pdf , 2021.